 5. Show your students how the media’s choices affect reader perception.

-The choice of what images or words to use or exclude in a news story is an important decision.
-This decision helps to shape the viewer’s or reader’s opinions about an event or person.
+The choice of which images or words to use or exclude in a news story is an important decision.
+This decision helps shape the viewer’s or reader’s opinions about an event or person.

 6. Help your students identify different kinds of fake news or bias.